-We believe that euthanasia should be a peaceful experience.
+Euthanasia should be a peaceful experience.
+Our process is designed to provide the highest level of comfort to your pet in those final moments.
 Our team will place an IV catheter, and your pet will be sedated so they feel no pain or discomfort at any point.
 We will explain the entire procedure, so there are no surprises.
 We understand the desire for your pet to be as comfortable as possible during this process.
 If it makes you and your pet feel more at ease, please ask us about at-home euthanasia.

 Once the decision to humanely euthanize has been made, we will place an IV catheter.
 We will then give an anesthetic agent to allow your pet to fall asleep calmly and gently.
-We will then administer a second injection that will allow your pet to pass on with no pain, suffering or discomfort.
-No drugs will be given away from you.
+We will then administer a second injection that will allow your pet to pass on with no pain, suffering, or discomfort.
+No drugs will be given without your consent or supervision.
 You can remain by your pet’s side for as much or as little of the process as you wish.

 If you have any questions or concerns regarding the process, please speak with our doctor or another member of our Northlake Animal Hospital team.

-As we believe that all pets deserve to be treated with respect and dignity, we have chosen to partner with Rainbow Crossing Pet Memorial Services.
-Many owners choose to have their pet’s ashes returned to them.
-Many people scatter the ashes in their pet’s favorite place.
+We believe that all pets deserve to be treated with respect and dignity, so we have chosen to partner with Rainbow Crossing Pet Memorial Services.
+Many owners choose to have their pet’s ashes returned to them so they can place them in a place with special meaning to them.
 We can also offer an assortment of specialty urns for your pet’s ashes if you wish.
 For those who do not wish to have their pet’s ashes returned to them, Rainbow Crossing will scatter your pet’s ashes at sea along the Florida coast.